ShihabHashib/PythonFileRenamer/README.md

 ## Features

-- Supports renaming files with date and name information.
+- Supports renaming files with date and name informations.
 - Converts both abbreviated and full month names to the numeric format.
 - Creates a new folder ("Renamed Folder") inside the specified folder and copies the renamed files into it.